Montipora Coral Care – A Complete Guide

 Placement In The Reef Aquarium

-In general, all varieties of Montipora coral can be placed in the middle or top of the tank.
+In general, all varieties of Montipora coral is placed in the middle or top of the tank.
 They need moderate to high light and moderate to high water flow.
 Based on the setup of the aquarium, this could even allow Montipora to be grown farther down towards the substrate.

 The most important factors about placing Montipora coral are adequate and even water flow, especially with branching varieties.
 Branching Montipora can quickly create a dense cluster of coral which can lessen water flow.
 This means that nutrients and gas exchange lessen, which can start to affect the overall health of the coral over time.

-This can be solved by adding more water flow or fragging the corals to increase water circulation once again.
+This is solved by adding more water flow or fragging the corals to increase water circulation once again.
 In general, it is also best to have random water flow throughout the tank rather than unidirectional water flow to keep debris from piling up in one spot.
-This can be achieved with multiple pumps or ones that have a randomized setting.
+This is achieved with multiple pumps or ones that have a randomized setting.

 Do they Need High Light?